Length: SVL up to 80mm, with the tail being equal to or slightly longer than the body length

 This species has been observed occupying insect burrows.

-Southern grass skinks are members of a cryptic species complex which includes the northern grass skink (Oligosoma polychroma), Waiharakeke grass skink (Oligosoma aff. polychroma Clade 2), south Marlborough grass skink (Oligosoma aff. polychroma Clade 3), and Canterbury grass skink (Oligosoma aff. polychroma Clade 4).
+Southern grass skinks are members of a cryptic species complex which includes the northern grass skink (Oligosoma polychroma), Waiharakeke grass skink (Oligosoma aff. polychroma Clade 2), south Marlborough grass skink (Oligosoma aff. polychroma Clade 3), Canterbury grass skink (Oligosoma aff. polychroma Clade 4), and Tussock skink (Oligosoma chionochloescens).
 The various species are regionally distributed, similar in both appearance and habit, and were once regarded as a single highly variable species - the 'common skink'.
-There are currently no known morphological features to distinguish southern grass skinks from the other species within the complex.
+There are currently no known morphological features to distinguish Southern grass skinks from the other species within the complex.

 References